leviroyal480-a11y/Networkwalks-B082-week4-cyber-security-last-project/README.md

 Report 3 did not crack using the built-in list.

-A larger authorised password wordlist was then used for the assessment.
+A larger authorised password wordlist(JTR default) was then used for the assessment.

 ```text
 patient_report_3.pdf → !@#$%^&